― Common passive-aggressive retort

 Most chronically passive-aggressive individuals have four common characteristics: They’re unreasonable to deal with, they’re uncomfortable to experience, they rarely express their hostility directly, and they repeat their subterfuge behavior over time.

 How do you know when you’re in a relationship with a passive-aggressive?
-The following are some telltale signs, with excerpts from my book (click on title): “How to Successfully Handle Passive-Aggressive People”.
+The following are some telltale signs, with references from my books (click on titles): “How to Successfully Handle Passive-Aggressive People” and “A Practical Guide for Passive-Aggressives to Change Towards the Higher Self”.
 While most of us are guilty of some of the following behaviors at one time or another, a pathological passive-aggressive tends to dwell habitually in several of the following personas, while remaining largely unaware of (or unconcerned with) how his or her actions affect others.

 1. The Silent Treatment/The Cold Shoulder